alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

-# Keep Camera After Death - Content Warning mod
+# Keep Camera After Death - mod for Content Warning

 You no longer need to fear your crew's ineptitude!